5 examples of UI and UX design

 We are constantly bombarded by audiovisual information, which forces us to makes continuous improvements and find new ways to surprise our users, just like we would like to be surprised.
 And this is when we start thinking about the new perceptions of what design is.

-So, without further ado, today’s post presents… UI and UX.
+So, without further ado, today’s post presents… 5 examples of UI and UX design

 I would first like to clarify that these terms can be applied to many different fields that use design, and just as I mentioned in the post Perfect design: experience and functionality: